Jacqueline Dee Parker

 ARTIST STATEMENT

-I am inspired by ancient Greek pottery because it feels deeply human—shaped by hand, integrated into daily life, and embedded with stories that resonate across time.
+I am inspired by ancient Greek pottery because it feels profoundly human—shaped by hand, integrated into daily life, and embedded with stories that resonate across time.
 These vessels function simultaneously as utilitarian objects and cultural archives, bearing belief systems, rituals, and identities through form, surface, and use.
 They remind me that meaning is often preserved through touch, repetition, and design, rather than permanence alone.

 In a world unmoored by chaos and disbelief, I intend for these vessels to serve as safekeepers of truth and beauty.